zengxianyu/stylegan2-pytorch/README.md

 For example, if you cloned repositories in ~/stylegan2 and downloaded stylegan2-ffhq-config-f.pkl, You can convert it like this:

-> python convert_weight.py --repo ~/stylegan2 stylegan2-ffhq-config-f.pkl

-This will create converted stylegan2-ffhq-config-f.pt file.

 > python convert_weight1.py --repo ~/stylegan2 stylegan2-ffhq-config-f.pkl

 > python convert_weight2.py stylegan2-ffhq-config-f.pkl

+This will create converted stylegan2-ffhq-config-f.pt file.

 ### Generate samples